我勒个去

 What Does 我勒个去 Mean?

 A minced oath — a polite substitute for stronger expletives.
-When something is shocking, outrageous, or astonishing, 我勒个去 provides the emotional intensity of profanity without the actual profanity.
+Emerging around 2010, when something is shocking, outrageous, or astonishing, "我勒个去" provides the emotional intensity of profanity without the actual profanity.
 The phrase means roughly nothing on its own — its power is in replacing what it's standing in for.
 A classic example of Chinese internet's creative profanity avoidance.

 Cultural Context